linz/linz_basemaps/README.md

 ![Screenshot Colour Basemap](https://github.com/linz/linz_basemaps/blob/master/img/Colour_GenTwo_Working_Windows_250Bathy.jpeg)

+** Before undertaking this project, be sure to download the zipped folder containing all the necessary projects, images, and instructions.
+For those unfamiliar, look near the top right of the respository and click "Download ZIP"**

 The following instructions detail processes for building LINZ basemaps on Linux and Windows platforms.
 For best results, it is helpful to have these items in place before starting: